urbanjunglegoddess/devslopes-object-basics-odhsolved/exercise-1.md

     [] change the favorited boolean to the opposite
     [] add a new cuisine to the array of cuisines

 [5] Now, let's make sure our code can handle a request for any object key.
-Write a function called retrieveProperty that intakes a string key and returns the value associated with that key.
+Write a function called retrieveProperty that intakes an object and string key.
+It should return the value associated with that key.
 If the input property does not exist on the object, return a string that says, "The information you requested does not exist."

+[6] Invoke this function passing in your restaraunt object and the following keys:

+    [] cuisines (returns the array of cuisines)
+    [] favorited (returns the boolean)
+    [] name (returns the string name)
+    [] nickName (does not exist, should print string) [] state (does not exist, should print string)